Title: Real Men Don’t ... Do They? Part 3 / 4

 As they both got in the back and slammed their respective doors, Gene said “OK Tyler, now listen.
 I know what I said last night.
 But don’t go getting any ideas, OK?
 Just mates out for a meal.
 No talking about things.
 No sympathy and understanding.
 We can go through some of those cases you’re so keen to re-open, that’s all.
 All right?”

 Sam stared back at him with an expression of disbelief, which was swiftly replaced by a brightly insincere smile.
 “Of course, DCI Hunt.
 It shall be exactly as you say.
 I’ve been waiting for the opportunity to show you the satisfaction that can be gained from a thorough investigative process.”
-Gene looked at him suspiciously and said “That could be taken two ways, Tyler.”
-Sam grinned again, more naturally this time and Gene could see he was enjoying winding him up.
+Gene looked at him suspiciously and said “That could be taken two ways,

 As the cab moved through the streets in the direction of Morton, Gene looked quizzically at Sam but didn’t speak.
 When the cab pulled up in front of the Red Lion, his suspicions were confirmed.
 He’d guessed two miles back that this was where they were headed; it was the only “quiet” restaurant out this way.
 But what the hell was Sam playing at?
 Gene had only said he was fed up with being alone all the time, and next thing happens, Sam’s bringing him here!